thenicekat/handoutsforyou/README.md

 - `courses/prereqs` - Contains code for course prereqs.
 - `courses` - Contains code for the course reviews page.
 - `handouts` - Contains code for the handouts page.
 - `ps` - Contains code for the ps pages.
-Each ps folder has one page for `add`-ing responses, one page for `chronicles` and one page for `data`.
+Each ps folder has one page for `add`-ing responses, one page for `chronicles` and one page for `data` and one page for `reviews`.
 - `resources` - Contains code for resources which you can share publicly to others.

 ## Scripts